Skip to content

 navigatorObservers: [

-// RUM View: routeFilter filters out pages that do not need to be monitored
+// RUM View: routeFilter filters pages that do not need to be monitored

 FTRouteObserver(routeFilter: (Route? route, Route? previousRoute) {